-Ms. Marcela Molina (began as Artistic Director in the fall of 2006)
+Marcela Molina, DMA (began as Artistic Director in the fall of 2006)

 Chris Fresolone, DMA

-Chris directs the Mariposa Singers and is the accompanist and assistant conductor for the Jubilate and Advanced Choirs.
+Dr. Fresolone directs the Mariposa Singers and is the accompanist and assistant conductor for the Jubilate and Advanced Choirs.
+He is the director for the TGC satellite program serving downtown Tucson and the South-side of Tucson.
 He coordinates the theory curriculum for the Tucson Girls Chorus and teaches theory to the Mariposa Singers and Advanced Choir.

 Chris has recently completed his doctoral studies in organ performance with a minor in choral conducting from the University from Arizona.
 He is also organist at Casas Adobes UCC Church in Tucson.